Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 1. Who pays inheritance tax

 One of the first things your children might want to know is who pays inheritance tax.
-The job of handling the payment to the taxman falls to the ‘executor’ – someone legally recognised to deal with your estate after you die.
+The job of handling the payment to the taxman falls to the ‘executor’ – to the person legally recognised to deal with your estate after you die.
 And any tax due is paid from the estate itself.
 In most cases beneficiaries don’t pay IHT, although they may stand to inherit less as a result of the tax.

 Of course, if your children are both the executor and beneficiary, the responsibility will lie with them.
 This might be something you want to discuss.

-2. The will itself
+2. The will and other important documents

 Go through your will with them.
 If you’d like your children to be the executor of your will, discuss what this means.
 It’s a job that requires admin and paperwork and you may feel this is too much of a burden.
 That’s OK, you can appoint anyone else that you trust to do the job.
 Whatever you decide together, make sure that you keep your will up to date and ensure you have key financial information collected together to make the executor’s job a bit easier.
+And then make sure your children know where key documents are stored.

 Things change over time, so it’s worth reviewing your will after big life events to check that it still meets your needs.
 It will help your children to understand in advance what to expect.